iamdempa/challenge/README.md

 make test
 ```

-For detailed explanations, refer to the below sections.
+ⓘ For detailed explanations, refer the below sections.

 ---